Counselor Education (COUN)

 COUN 7374.
 Multivariate Mthd-Cnslr Edu Rs.
 3 Hours.

-This course is designed to teach students how to manage, analyze, and interpret multivariate data related to counselor education themes at the doctoral level.
-The course will emphasize multivariate methods via lectures, exams, small and large group discussions, and computer work both in and outside of class.
+Students explore how to manage, analyze, and interpret multivariate data related to counselor education themes at the doctoral level.
+An emphasis is placed on multivariate methods via lectures, exams, small and large group discussions, and computer work both in and outside of class.

 Prerequisite: COUN 7337 with a grade of B or higher.

 Students focus on an in-depth study of people from diverse cultures seeking counseling services and the critical issues involved in culturally competent counseling.
 Using the latest research and professional literature, students utilize multicultural counseling models in our communities.
 Students also explore pedagogies for multicultural counselor training.
 Can be taken concurrently with COUN 7336.

 Prerequisite: COUN 5392 and COUN 7336 with a grade of B or better.

 The completion of an approved dissertation which will contribute to counseling field.
 Field-based projects are emphasized.
 Must be repeated for a minimum of 9 semester hours.
 Variable Credit (1-3).